ptbchau/web102_prework/README.md

 - Handling edge cases where multiple keywords appear in one game
 - Handling uppercase and lowercase when highlighting the keywords in the results.
 - Fix bugs when original GAMES_JSON was modified after highlighting the keywords in the results.
 Solution: using deep copy.

+I also had several issues with embedding large gif file to markdown, troubleshooting issues live server extension on VSCode.

 ## License